Right Click Tools

 I’ve also found tips like Getting Directory Sizes in PowerShell very helpful.
 I like to get as much information via Remote PowerShell before I ever talk to an end user – and hopefully I can resolve the issue with Remote PowerShell without even having to talk with them.

-Recast Right Click Tools
+Right Click Tools by Recast Software

 Recast has several ways to assist in low disk space cleanup, with tools to remove profiles on devices, uninstall applications, clear out cache, or remotely connect via PowerShell to leverage some scripts or code to get your job done.